 Conclusion: Avoid these mistakes and travel with peace of mind

-Remember the main mistakes you should avoid:
+Remember the main mistakes to avoid:

 - Ignoring your phone's compatibility

-- Forgetting to check if the plan allows hotspot
+- Forgetting to confirm hotspot support

 - Waiting until the last minute to buy